goconca/website-2019/content/blog/speaker-resources.md

 We want to ensure new speakers, students of the language and veterans alike, aren't discouraged from submitting proposals for any reason.
 Reach out at speakers@gocon.ca.

-GoCon Canada is a registered nonprofit community group, run by a bunch of Go enthusiasts.
+GoCon Canada is a registered nonprofit community group, run by a bunch of Go enthusiasts from 🇨🇦.